www.WartsAndGenitalWarts.com is written by health professionals.

 Like any sexually transmitted disease (STD), though, practising safe sex is the most important way to avoid getting them in the first place.

-Main write by Dr. James D. Hogg, (BSc Oxon, MBBS & BA Hons), medical doctor, and minor editing by D S Urquhart, psychologist.
+Main write by Dr. James D. Hogg, (BSc Oxon, MBBS & BA Hons), medical doctor, and minor editing by D S Urquhart, psychologist.www.wartsandgenitalwarts.com is an educational web site.
+It is NOT designed to diagnose nor treat but to offer understanding, ideas and options for you to discuss with your doctor first.

 Also, please consider adding www.wartsandgenitalwarts.com to your bookmarks or favorites and sharing us with your online friends.